hwolff00/Transportation-Health-Tool/README.md

 A copy of the information xlsx file is also on this repository as 'THT_Data_508.xlsx'.

+The deployed app can be accessed at https://dash-tht.herokuapp.com/.

 According to the website:

 "The Transportation and Health Tool (THT) was developed by the U.S. Department